HarmonyOS version history: HarmonyOS 3

-HarmonyOS 3.1.0
+HarmonyOS 3.1

 HarmonyOS 3.1 [3.1.0 - OpenHarmony 3.2] (API version 9) was announced on Huawei Developers Conference 2022 on November 4, 2022 as closed beta and launched on March 30, 2023, as public beta with stable release on May 16, 2023 in Chinese domestic market.

 The Harmony OS 3.1 version was reported being a more evolution of version 3.0, that brings more stability at API level and increased system animation fluidness improvements as well as visually refined on the user interface side for better user experiences and also API improvements for app developers with a following release of an updated DevEco Studio 3.1 IDE on April 8, 2023.

-HarmonyOS 4.0.0
+HarmonyOS 4

 HarmonyOS 4.0 [4.0.0 - OpenHarmony 3.2] (API version 9), HarmonyOS 4 was announced and launched at Huawei Developers Conference 2023 on August 4, 2023, as public beta.

 HarmonyOS 4.0 stable version rolled out to various 34 smartphone and tablet model devices between August 18 and August 29, 2023, on .111, .112 and .113 stable builds in China.

 The Harmony OS 4.0 version brings more advanced features set at API level and increased system animation fluidness improvements as well as visually refined on the user interface side for better user experiences and also API improvements for app developers.

-HarmonyOS 4.2.0
+HarmonyOS 4.2

-HarmonyOS 4.2 [4.2.0 - OpenHarmony 3.2] (API version 9) was revealed at Huawei VMALL ecommerce service in China on April 9, 2024, with Pre-sale activity on Huawei Smart TV S5 and launched on April 11, 2024.
-Devices such as Huawei Smart TV S5 series and Huawei Pura70 flagship series bundled with this new firmware version.
-On the same day, HarmonyOS 4.2 is open for registration and public beta rollout for devices such as: Huawei Pocket 2, Huawei Pocket 2 Art Custom Edition, Huawei Mate 60, Huawei Mate 60 Pro, Huawei Mate 60 Pro+, Huawei Mate 60 RS Ultimate Design, HUAWEI Mate X5, HUAWEI Mate X5 Collector's Edition, MatePad Pro 11-inch 2024, Matepad Pro 13.2 and Matepad Pro 13.2.
+By 2024, HarmonyOS 4 went through subsequent upgrades on Huawei devices starting with HarmonyOS 4.2.
+On April 18, 2024, Huawei Pura 70 flagship series lineup shipped with HarmonyOS 4.2 incremental upgrade out of the box with subsequent incremental updates post-launch.

-On April 26, 2024 stable versions of HarmonyOS 4.2 was released on 21 Huawei devices, including Mate 60 series in Chinese domestic market.
+HarmonyOS 4.3

-Preparing AOT compilation codebase shifting from L3-L5 on OpenHarmony with HarmonyOS 4.x/EMUI 14.x versioning to pure L0-L2 OpenHarmony codebase with pure blooded Hongmeng Galaxy Edition with HarmonyOS NEXT system stack for HarmonyOS 5.0 OS codebase.
+Mate 70 series, Mate X6 non-Pioneer SKUs in China launched with HarmonyOS 4.3 factory software incremental upgrade on November 26, 2024 and global version of MatePad Pro 13.2 came with HarmonyOS 4.3 on 18, February 2025 out of the box.